Skip to content

 Profile

-Dr. Northcutt has over 100 published Refereed Scientific Journal Articles; 7 Book Chapters; 1 Cooperative Extension Policy Manual; 95 Published Proceedings/Trade-Journal/Bulletins (14 International); and 115 Published Abstracts.
+Dr. Northcutt has 114 published Refereed Scientific Journal Articles; 7 Book Chapters; 1 Cooperative Extension Policy Manual; over 100 Published Proceedings/Trade-Journal/Bulletins (14 International); and 115 Published Abstracts.

 She is currently collaborating with Drs.
 Paul Dawson (Clemson University, FNPS) and Bridget Trogden (Clemson University, Associate Dean for Engagement & General Education) on a USDA grant that integrates Cooperative Extension Service experiences into the food science undergraduate curriculum.
 She is also collaborating with Drs.
 Paul Dawson, Tim Hanks (Furman University, Department Chair of Chemistry), William Pennington (Clemson University, Department Chair of Chemistry) and Richard Hodinka (University of SC, School of Medicine Greenville) on the rapid identification of microorganisms, viruses (including SARS CoV-2 which causes COVID-19) and viral antibodies using platforms based upon polydiacetylenes (PDAs).
 She is also collaborating with Dr. George Cavender on high pressure processing of foods as a non-thermal treatment to reduce microorganisms.